-When considering the qualities of a pub and bar it is worth acknowledging there are some hard to place qualities that make it feel just right.
-Similarly, there can be unique features, even tiny elements that contribute to the overall effect.
-You can’t always measure these as they are often subjective.
-These have been weighed up when judging these bars and go into the final score.
+When considering a pub or bar it is worth acknowledging there are some hard to place qualities that make it feel just right.
+Similarly, there can be unique features, even tiny elements that contribute.
+You can’t always measure these, though they have been weighed up when making our verdict.

-However, in order to provide some objective comparison, there are specific criteria it is possible to define, compare and contrast.
-There are 5 categories these venues will be judged upon, leading to an overall final score which w deem, ‘The Pub Going Factor‘.
+In order to provide some objective comparison, there are specific criteria it is possible to define, compare and contrast.
+There are 5 categories these venues will be judged upon, leading to an overall final rating which we have labelled, ‘The Pub Going Factor‘.

 For this category we will mainly judging the quality and choice served in the bar, mainly the taps, however I will also consider the range on the back shelf as well.
 If the venue specialises in a certain thing and does that well, it will be allowed a degree of latitude if the beer is not up to scratch.

 B: Style & Décor